carlcdev/spending-tracker/README.md

 Clone the repo and run `npm i` in your terminal from the root directory.

+## Running locally

-## Run the environment
+### Run the environment
 Run `npm run environment` in your terminal to start localstack, only used for DynamoDB in this example.
+It can take a few minutes to pull the localstack image from the Docker repository on first run.

+> Docker must be installed and running

-## Deploy the API locally
+### Deploy the API locally
 Ensure the environment is running in docker and type `npm run deploy:local` in your terminal to deploy the API cloudformation to localstack.

-## Run the API and Client
+### Run the API and Client
 Run `npm run start` in your terminal to start the API and client.

+> Ensure the environment is running and deployed by following the steps above

 ## Unit tests
 To run all of the tests in the monorepo run `npm run test` from the root dir.